 What you eat matters and can significantly affect how you feel.

-Eating a diet high in natural, unprocessed foods is also better for our overall health and can prevent complications like high blood pressure, diabetes, and obesity.
+Focusing on consuming natural, unprocessed foods can help prevent complications like high blood pressure, diabetes, and obesity.

 A little bit of indulgence every once in a while is okay and even healthy for your sanity, but don’t get carried away.
 Practice everything in moderation.

 Additionally, be sure to notify your doctor of all the other medications you’re currently taking before starting any new medication.
 Some medications may not mix well together and can cause harmful side effects.

-Depression After Spinal Cord Injury
+Depression After Spinal Cord Injury: Key Points